Terms and Conditions of Entry

 - CWA ALCS Gold Dagger for Non–Fiction: This award is for any non-fiction work on a crime-related theme by an author of any nationality on condition that the book was first published in the UK in English during the Judging Period.
 This award encompasses, though is not limited to, non-fiction works relating to true crime, historical crime, crime-related biography, crime-fiction literature and critical studies.

-- CWA Short Story Dagger: This award is for any crime short story first published in the UK in English in a publication that pays for contributions, or broadcast in the UK in return for payment, or e-stories from bona fide publishers that pay for contributions during the Judging Period.
+- CWA Short Story Dagger: This award is for any crime short story first published in the UK in English during the Judging Period in a publication that pays for contributions, or broadcast in the UK in return for payment, or e-stories from bona fide publishers that pay for contributions.
 The term short story refers to a work of fiction no shorter than 1,000 and no longer than 15,000 words.
-Please note short stories can be submitted as an anthology where all stories included will count as nominated, or as an individual story.
+Please note short stories can be submitted as an anthology where all stories included will count as nominated but must have been published within the judging period, or as an individual story.

 An online nomination form must be completed for each title entry submitted and the appropriate processing fee paid with nomination.
 Once the details entered have been checked and the processing payment received, you will be emailed details of where to post the books.